-1. Use a watch with a second hand (or a digital watch, or a timer).
-Put the watch in a place where you can see the watch and the child's breathing.
+- 1. Use a watch with a second hand (or a digital watch, or a timer).
+Put the watch in a place where you can see the watch and the child's breathing. - 2.
+Look for breathing movement anywhere on the child's chest or stomach.